jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 * [Containers](https://en.wikipedia.org/wiki/Containerization_(computing))
 * [NoSQLs](https://en.wikipedia.org/wiki/NoSQL)

-But there's more than changes to technology too.
+But Software Engineering involves more than just changing technology.
 Software Engineering is a social endeavor.
 It involves process, patterns, policies and practices such as:
 * [Design Patterns](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture), which has been a major topic in my blog